tinacms/tinacms-site/content/docs/teams/cli/introduction.md

 The Tina CLI can be used to deploy / manage your site on Tina's hosted environment.
 Tina Teams pairs nicely with [Tina CMS](https://github.com/tinacms/tinacms) so that editors can edit sites from a live URL without having to pull anything down to a local dev environment.

-You can add repos to Tina, and deploy multiple branches for each repo.
+You can add sites to Tina, and deploy multiple branches for each repo.
 Each deployed branch allows your team to edit a version of your site via a unique public URL.

 ## Limitations